learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Temporal.md

 npm install --save typescript
 ```
 #### Create a TypeScript Workflow
 Create a new TypeScript file, e.g., hello-world.ts, and write your Temporal workflow code in it.
+Make sure to set up the project first!

 ```typescript
 import { Connection, Worker } from '@temporalio/sdk';